danbrysmi/error-explainer/README.md

     - Improve explanation panels
     - Improve website styling
     - Add trace highlighting from hovering over panels
-    - More extensive reads of traceback (i.e. analyising the python itself as well as just final error line
+    - More extensive reads of traceback (i.e. analysing the python itself as well as just final error line

 ### Current Features:
     - Form that takes in text input for their error trace